 - Determining the goals of your business book

 I’ve written several business books and have always based them on my blog content.
 Here’s how I wrote multiple business books.

-Each time I decided on a new topic for a book I went through my blog to see what content I already had available.
+Each time I decided on a new topic for a book, I went through my blog to see what content I already had available.
 I would go through my blog posts one by one to see which ones could be the foundation for chapters.
-That is an interesting endeavor as there are some articles that are direct matches, others that have sections I could use and others are completely irrelevant.
+That is an interesting endeavor as there are some articles that are direct matches, others that have sections I could use, and others that are completely irrelevant.

 Copy and paste relevant blog posts into a Word document and start editing and assembling.
 That takes quite a bit of time and rearranging.